- Iraq, Nigeria agree to deeper production cuts.

 While oil prices have partially recovered, they are still well below the costs of most US shale producers.
 Shutdowns, layoffs and cost cutting continue across the United States.

-As global lockdown restrictions to halt the spread of the coronavirus are being eased, oil demand is expected to exceed supply sometime in July but OPEC has yet to clear 1 billion barrels of excess oil inventories accumulated since March.
+As global lockdowns ease, oil demand is expected to exceed supply sometime in July but OPEC has yet to clear 1 billion barrels of excess oil inventories accumulated since March.

 Nigeria's petroleum ministry said Abuja backed the idea of compensating for its excessive output in May and June.

-OPEC+'s joint ministerial monitoring committee, known as the JMMC, would now meet every month until December to review the market, compliance and recommend levels of cuts.
+OPEC+'s joint ministerial monitoring committee, known as the JMMC, will meet monthly until December to review the market, compliance and recommend levels of cuts.
+JMMC's next meeting is scheduled for June 18.